-Our University Principles make clear that we do not tolerate sexual misconduct, violence or abuse (Principle 3).
+Our University Principles make clear that we do not tolerate sexual misconduct and relationship abuse or violence.
+(Principle 3).
 They also make clear that we are committed to providing a campus environment in which all members of our community feel safe and are respected.

-We are committed to preventing and eliminating all forms of sexual misconduct.
+We are committed to preventing and eliminating all forms of sexual misconduct and relationship abuse.

-We recognise the significant negative effects that experiencing sexual misconduct can have upon individuals and we will support them, as well as supporting those members of the University community (peers, personal tutors, etc.) to whom such experiences are disclosed.
+We recognise the significant negative effects that experiencing sexual misconduct and relationship abuse can have upon individuals, and we will support them, as well as supporting those members of the University community (peers, personal tutors, etc.) to whom such experiences are disclosed.

 We are committed to providing a supportive and confidential environment where individuals feel confident and empowered to disclose, will be listened to and understand the options available to them.